 Other geese can present homeowners with the same problems as Canada geese do and can be discouraged from making pests of themselves on your land via the same methods used to get rid of Canada geese.

-Yes.
-Having their excrement on your lawn can be detrimental to human health seeing as it can harbor parasites, E. coli, and viruses.
+Their excrement can harbor parasites, E. coli, and viruses.

 Canada geese will not stop at the lawn when dropping their excrement.
 They will also cover surfaces like walkways, driveways, and sidewalks with it.
 Not only is this aesthetically and hygienically unacceptable, but it also poses a slipping hazard, due to the slimy nature of the excrement.

 Do Canada geese pose any other problems for homeowners?